 In addition, BDMG has an environmental policy which is applicable to all of its financing operations.
 Per the terms of Resolucao 201-B, BDMG screens all projects financed for environmental risks, and will not support any project identified as potentially hazardous without the company obtaining all environmental licenses required by local legislation.
 BDMG also adopted Resolucao 201-E in order to promote the financing of projects with positive environmental externalities, such as energy efficiency, renewable energy projects, forestry conservation, waste management and others.

 BDMG has enacted resolutions requiring that every financial support must be analyzed taking into consideration the relevant local legislation in regard to environmental protection.
-Moreover, another resolution (Resolucao 201-B, Anexo VI-C Vedacoes, Impedimentos E Itens/Actividades Nao Financiaveis) provides a list of “non-financeable activities”, which is consistent with the IDB List of Excluded Activities for NSG operations..
+Moreover, another resolution (Resolucao 201-B, Anexo VI-C Vedacoes, Impedimentos E Itens/Actividades Nao Financiaveis) provides a list of “non-financeable activities”, which is consistent with the IDB List of Excluded Activities for NSG operations.

 Environmental and Social Requirements